chrfrantz/PowerCLI-scripts/README.md

 #### ConnectToVSphere.ps1

 * Change `username` in script to administrative username.
-* Run this script (as administrator) to connect to vSphere before running ManageVAppsForDistListMembers.ps1.
+* Run this script (as regular user) to connect to vSphere before running ManageVAppsForDistListMembers.ps1.
+** If you require proxy configuration, uncomment the line `Set-PowerCLIConfiguration ...`.
+Note that this will require you to run the script as administrator.

 #### ManageVAppsForDistListMembers.ps1